RoyMagnussen/Yummy-Recipe-Blog/README.md

 #### 8. Profile Update Page

-The `profile update` page allows the user to update their information such as their profile picture, name, username, email and password by hetting the user to click on the edit profile button in the `profile` page.
+The `profile update` page allows the user to update their information such as their profile picture, name, username, email and password by getting the user to click on the edit profile button in the `profile` page.

+#### 9. Recipe Creation Page

+The `recipe creation` page allows the user to create a recipe and share it with the other users of the site by providing the required information for the recipe to be created such as the name, servings, prep time, cook time, categories, ingredients and steps.

 ### Features Left to Implement